zachnieto/neatqueueweb/docs/README.md

 ## Force Start
 ### `/forcestart`
 #### Description
-Start a vote to forcestart the game.
+Start a vote to forcestart the game, skips vote if used by staff.
 #### Usage: `/forcestart`